top of page

 Professional-Grade Soft Pastels:

-• Sennelier Soft Pastels – High pigment concentration, creamy texture
+• Sennelier Soft Pastels – High pigment concentration, creamy texture, value for money

-• Unison Colour Soft Pastels – Handmade, rich colour range
+• Unison Colour Soft Pastels – Handmade, rich colour range, loved by the majority of pastelists

 • Schmincke Soft Pastels – Premium softness and blendability